Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

 ### Exercises: Level 2

-1. Develop a small script which generate any number of characters random id:
+1. Develop a small script that generates a random ID with any number of characters:

     ```sh
       fe3jo1gl124g